Sarath191181208/learning_rust/readme.md

 1. [Number guessing game CLI in Rust with colored text.](#number-guessing-game-cli-in-rust-with-colored-text)
 2. [Rock Paper Scissors game CLI in Rust with colored text.](#rock-paper-scissors-game-cli-in-rust-with-colored-text)
 3. [Wordle game CLI in Rust with colored text.](#wordle-game-cli-in-rust-with-colored-text)
+4. [Connect Four game CLI in Rust with colred text.]

 # Number guessing game CLI in Rust with colored text.